 Step 3: Select Application¶

-The applications demonstrate different features available on the kit.
 For this example, select Hello World from the list.
-This application exercises the PSoC 6 MCU to blink an LED.
+This example exercises the PSoC 6 MCU to blink an LED.

 The actual application names available might vary.